A Taste of History

 Click to view A Taste of History 2012 image gallery.

-This year's event, entitled "A Taste of History plus a Glimpse of the Future," featured gourmet food and wine tasting provided by five local wineries.
+The event, entitled "A Taste of History plus a Glimpse of the Future," featured gourmet food and wine tasting provided by five local wineries.

 Wine historian and author Charles L. Sullivan gave a talk about the significance of the Santa Clara Valley in the state's winemaking past.
 A PowerPoint slide show of selected photographs from the CHC archives helped illustrate local viticultural history.